-The council continues to use the RBS system as a day-to-day accounting package, this is a tried and tested industry specific package.
-The system is used regularly to report on and record the financial transactions of the council.
+The council continues to use the Rialtas Business Solutions (RBS) software accounting package for recording the day-to-day financial transactions of the council.
+This is a tried and tested industry specific package and I make no recommendation to change.
+The system is used regularly to record transactional details and provide management information reports.